 We expect Samsung and its carrier partners to push out bug fixes to address Nougat issues but these updates can, and probably will, be sporadic.

-The good news is that Samsung’s already rolling out small stability patches to the Galaxy S7 and Galaxy S7 Edge in some regions.
-These tiny patches (less than 100MB) include bug fixes and enhancements for performance.
+The good news is that Samsung’s already rolling out stability patches to the Galaxy S8, Galaxy S8+, Galaxy S7, and Galaxy S7 Edge.

-It’s also worth noting that Samsung’s version of Android Nougat update is based on Android 7.0, not Android 7.1.1 Nougat.
-Android 7.1.1 is the most up-to-date version of Nougat.
+It’s also worth noting that Samsung’s version of Android Nougat update is based on Android 7.0, not Android 7.1.1 Nougat or Android 7.1.2.
+Android 7.1.2 is now the most up-to-date version of Android Nougat.

-It’s unclear when or even if Samsung plans to deploy Android 7.1.1 and its fixes to Galaxy smartphones and tablets.
+It’s unclear if Samsung plans to deploy Android 7.1.1 or Android 7.1.2 to its Galaxy smartphones and tablets though there are some signs of life.

-A recent Samsung Nougat benchmark shows Android 7.1.1 on board a Galaxy A3 but benchmarks can be easily faked.
+A recent Samsung Nougat benchmark shows Android 7.1.1 on board a Galaxy A3.
+More recent benchmarks show the update being tested on the Galaxy S7.
+These are both good signs but benchmarks can be faked.

 For more on Android 7.1.1 Nougat and Android 7.1.2 Nougat, take a look at our walkthrough.
 It’ll get you caught up with the latest software updates from Google.